ejpietsc/Chess/Journal.md

 # Questions

-- I think Board should be the subject
+- I think Board should be the subject - RESOLVED
 - or at the very least if we have piece subjects, the board doesn't need to observe pieces
-- Move may need to store capture info
+- Move may need to store capture info - TBD
 - does notify take state or does the controller (main) communicate it
 - return Move or Move&